Smart Plumbing Controls in North Carolina | 911 Plumbing NC

 We've been a trusted choice since 1974 — over 50 years of family-owned plumbing service across North Carolina.
 Our techs are CSLB-licensed (#1098234), background-checked, and complete an internal 12-week training program before rolling on calls alone.

 Our smart plumbing controls carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the smart plumbing controls we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote smart plumbing controls on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate smart plumbing controls quote is written and good for 30 days.